gyril/front-crm-plugin/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!
+Serve it over HTTPS and add its URL as a plugin in your Front account, and you should be all set.

-**Do not forget to edit `src/Config.js` with your production API endpoint.
+**Do not forget to edit `src/Config.js` with your production API endpoint.**